 Students are not permitted to carry medications at School.
 Students may carry emergency medication (inhalers and Epi-pens) on their person if a written physician's order is on file in the nurse's office.
 The medication must be labeled with the student's name.
 Requests for medication administration by parents and physicians must be renewed each School year.
 A written physician's order must be provided before a long-term (over 10 days) prescription medication can be given.
 The physician must verify any change in dose or time in writing.
 Prescription medication must be provided to the nurse in the original container from the pharmacy.
 It must include the student's name, date, physician's name, and instructions for administration.
-Nonprescription medication is required for nonprescription medication.
+Nonprescription medication must be in the original container and labeled with the student's name.
+A note from the parent with instructions for administration is required for nonprescription medication.
 Medication that is more than one year old or that has expired will not be administered.
 The initial dose of a medication may not be given at School.
 All medication must be picked up from the Nurse's Office during the last week of School by the parent.
 Medications remaining after the last day of School will be destroyed.